top of page

 February Public Stakeholder Meeting at Annenberg Beach House.

-February Public Meeting at the Annenberg Beach House.
+February 2020 Public Meeting at the Annenberg Beach House.
 Photo by RCDSMM.

 • The Topanga Lagoon Restoration Project has been fully funded for the Planning and Environmental Review Phases.
 Design Phase funding has been partially received and covers the bridge and lagoon restoration elements, with funds still being sought for the visitor services elements of the project.
 No Implementation (=construction) funds have been sought or secured to date.

 The primary source of funding is State of California budget funds allocated to the project due to the efforts of former Assemblymember Richard Bloom.
 These funds are administered by the California Department of Fish and Wildlife (CDFW) and the Wildlife Conservation Board (WCB).
 Other funding has been received from the State Coastal Conservancy (SCC) and California Department of Parks and Recreation (State Parks).
-In-kind support has been provided by the project landowners and managers: California Department of Transportation (CalTrans), State Parks and the County of Los Angeles.
+In-kind support has been provided by the project landowners and managers: California Department of Transportation (CalTrans), State Parks and County of Los Angeles.

 Topanga Lagoon Funders.png